 The FAST Act requires states and MPOs to develop performance measures for their long-range transportation plans.
 Performance-based planning and programming (PBPP) is an integral component within transportation performance management, a strategic approach that uses data to support decisions that help to achieve performance goals.
-Performance-based planning is the use of a strategic direction (goals and objectives) and performance trends to drive the development of agency strategies and priorities in the long range transportation plan (LRTP) and other performance-based plans (e.g., safety, asset management, mobility/operations, freight, etc.).
+Performance-based planning is the use of a strategic direction (goals and objectives) and performance trends to drive the development of agency strategies and priorities in the long-range transportation plan (LRTP) and other performance-based plans (e.g., safety, asset management, mobility/operations, freight, etc.).
 The identified strategies and priorities in these plans lead to the programming of projects selected to make progress toward performance targets, objectives and goals.20

 States and MPOs must develop performance measures for their long-range transportation plans in accordance with the Moving Ahead for Progress in the 21st Century Act (MAP-21), which has been replaced with the Fixing America's Surface Transportation Act (FAST Act).
 While the law provides broad national goals for performance measures, the states and MPOs are required to jointly develop quantifiable targets for transportation plans based on regulations promulgated by the Federal Highway and Transit Administrations.
 These performance measures were enacted to help improve highway safety, travel time reliability, among other important areas to help create and maintain a safe, efficient transportation network.
-The performance measures and targets below are the national, state and local performance measures and targets for the VLMPO.
-This table, much like the performance and planning objectives and goals table, integrates the targets.